- 1 Goal

 - At the beginning of each round, a mammoth appears on the resource shown by the top-most bonus tile.

-- Players who place their people there can also spend 1 food per person to tame the mammoth.
+- Players who place their people there can also spend 1 food or resource per person to tame the mammoth.

 - Each player who place people to tame the mammoth roll 1 dice per person.